VictoriaMetrics/VictoriaMetrics/README.md

   -search.denyPartialResponse
      Whether to deny partial responses if a part of -storageNode instances fail to perform queries; this trades availability over consistency; see also -search.maxQueryDuration
   -search.disableCache
      Whether to disable response caching.
-This may be useful during data backfilling -search.graphiteMaxPointsPerSeries int
+This may be useful when ingesting historical data.
+See https://docs.victoriametrics.com/#backfilling .
+See also -search.resetRollupResultCacheOnStartup
+  -search.graphiteMaxPointsPerSeries int
      The maximum number of points per series Graphite render API can return (default 1000000) -search.graphiteStorageStep duration